 Picture a warm afternoon in Sorrento, the perfume from flowering verbena hangs in the air as a gentle breeze dances between the arched pillars surrounding The Cloister of San Francesco: one of Italy’s most popular wedding venues for foreigners.
 A mandolin plays softly as the groom waits nervously for his bride to join him and…

 Who wouldn’t want that memory?
-In fact I’ll let you borrow it for a while, as it’s actually one of mine from 2009.
-This had me thinking, if you want to get married in Italy, why not adopt a few of the Italian traditions to add to your experience.
+In fact I’ll let you borrow it for a while, as it’s actually one of mine from 2009. why not adopt a few of the Italian traditions to add to your experience.
 Many are regional and some are no longer practiced, but nevertheless here’s a handful for you to consider.

-On her wedding day, the bride is expected to wear a garter.
+On her wedding day, the brides wear a garter.
 This is a tradition that dates back to the 14th century, when it was thought that owning a piece of the bridal trousseau would bring luck.
-After the ceremony, the bride would remove the garter and it would be torn into pieces for the guests to keep.
+After the ceremony, the bride removes the garter and it would be torn into pieces for the guests to keep.
 In some Italian regions, it is the groom’s job to remove and throw it to his guests; if, unfortunately, the bride is found not to wearing a garter, her right shoe is then removed and thrown.

 The tradition of ‘the groom can’t see the bride’ on the wedding day is practiced all over the world, however, in certain Italian regions even the bride can’t look at herself.
 It is considered bad luck if she sees herself in the mirror before she is dressed in her bridal finery and then only after she’s removed a glove or a shoe.

 Traditionally to bring good luck, the bride would spend the night before her wedding with her parents at their home.
-In some regions of Italy, it is also considered to bring ill-luck to the couple’s joining if the bride wears any gold jewellery on her wedding day other than her wedding ring.
+In some regions of Italy, he bride wearing gold jewellery can bring bad luck.

 In Italy, traditionally, it is the groom’s job to supply the bridal bouquet.
-This is considered to be his final gift to his girlfriend before she becomes his wife.
-The bride may choose the floral arrangement she wants, but it is the groom who must pay the bill and make sure it is delivered to his intended.
+This is the final gift to his girlfriend before she becomes his wife.
+The bride chooses the floral arrangement she wants, but it is the groom pays the bill and makes sure the bride receives it.

 In some Northern provinces, the groom must wait with the bouquet outside the church for his bride to arrive and hand it to her before taking his place in readiness for the marriage.

-In the old days, similar to the bride’s garter tradition, before the guests settled down for the wedding breakfast, the groom’s tie was removed and cut into pieces that were distributed between the male guests who, in turn, exchanged this for a small cash donation for the newly-wed couple.
+In the old days, similar to the bride’s garter tradition, the groom’s tie was removed and cut into pieces that were distributed between the male guests who, in turn, exchanged this for a small cash donation for the newly-wed couple.

-In some parts of Italy the groom is expected to walk his bride from her parents’ home to the church, followed by the whole wedding party.
+In some parts of Italy the groom walks his bride from her parents’ home to the church, followed by the whole wedding party.

 Everyone expects to see a bride in white, however, it hasn’t always been the colour of choice.
 In Tuscany, for example, a traditional bride would wear a black dress with a white hat.
 In Venice, it was the custom for the bride to walk to church wearing her second-best wedding dress; her much finer bridal gown being saved for after the church ceremony for her first dance as a wife.